Please read before filling out your application:

 Locations we serve:

-We are currently accepting applications from residents in Washington, Oregon and Northern Idaho.
+We are currently accepting applications from residents in Washington, Oregon and Northern Idaho (close to the WA border).
 While we serve majority of these areas, in some cases we cannot find a volunteer to home check certain areas of these states.
 For that reason, you application may be denied.

 2021 Update regarding Canadian Residents: